LSSTDESC/firecrown/docs/API.md

 It takes as an input a `pyccl.Cosmology` object, the dictionary of current parameter values, and the data returned from `parse_config`.
 This function should use the data to compute the log-likelihood.
+It shoudl then return this log-likelihood along with the measured statistics, predicted statistics, the covariance matrix of the measured statistics, and its inverse.
 It should also return any data to store as keys in a dictionary.
 Follow the following rules when implementing this function.